Top 20% in Singapore Has More Wealth Than Bottom 80% Combined

 WhatsApp

-The latest release by Singapore’s Ministry of Finance (MOF) showed the top 20% richest resident households have more wealth than the rest of the 80% combined.
+A report released by Singapore’s Ministry of Finance (MOF) on Feb.
+9 revealed the top 20% richest resident households have more wealth than the rest of the 80% combined.

-The top 20% resident households in Singapore have nearly $5.3 million in average net wealth (less liabilities) in 2023, as compared with a combined of more than $3.5 million average wealth for the rest of the 80% of the households.
+The top 20% of resident households in Singapore had an average net wealth (less liabilities) of nearly $5.3 million in 2023, compared with an average net wealth of $3.5 million for the remaining 80% of households combined.

 This translated to nearly 3.4 times more than the average wealth ($1.6 million approximately) for those in the 61st to 80th percentile and nearly 18 times more than the average wealth ($293k) for those in the bottom 20%.